tafkey/learning-analytics/xapi-aggregation.md

 ### To infinity, and beyond

 Following the idea here, you might want to satisfy yourself as an exercise that you could go one step further and group up by module, actor and day -- if you can achieve that, then you've truly mastered my little tutorial.
 Happy aggregating!

+## Useful Query Stubs for Hackathon participants

+As we add multiple data sets to the lockers, you may find it useful to be able to differentiate between them.
+With some thought as to which fields are unique to the various data sets, it should be possible to build queries which filter them down to the one of interest.

+### Filtering for datasets uploaded by a specific user:

+The user uploading the stetements is captured in statement.authority.name, e.g. the following query will return the set of enhanced statements uploaded by Alan in the read-only data set.
+Note that this is just a suggestion for the filtering term, add your own aggregate query in place of $limit: 1!

+{"$match": {"statement.authority.name": "Alan Berg Write"}}, {"$limit": 1}